justunsix/garden/src/content/docs/notes/020-Information-Dewey-Decimal-Classification-System-DDC.md

 OCLC Online Computer Library Center, Inc, Dublin, Ohio

-The below lists classes of the Dewey Decimal Classification (DDC) and footnotes indicate class adapted for this garden.
+The below lists classes of the Dewey Decimal Classification (DDC) and last section indicates classes adapted for this garden.

 ``` text